Chiropractic care is for much more than low back pain and can treat a wide range of conditions.

 As you can see, several factors influence how much chiropractic care will cost, as well as several ways to pay for it.

-No matter how much the care costs, or how you pay for it, the cost of chiropractic care is almost always worth it.
+No matter how much the treatment costs, or how you pay for it, the cost of chiropractic care is always worth it.

 Chiropractic care has been proven to treat many issues, including everything from low back pain and headaches to the common cold.